By Vincent Pica, Commodore, First District, Southern Region (D1SR), United States Coast Guard Auxiliary

-When we were kids, it was all about readin’, ritin’ and ‘rithmetic.
+When we were kids, it was all about readin,’ ritin’ and ‘rithmetic.
 On the sea, especially in cold water environments, it’s all about rescue, recovery and re-warming.
-I don’t expect that there are many boaters out there on our bays, creeks and littoral areas of the ocean now.
-But some are out there.
-And the waters will still be cold once April comes around and the moorings go back in.
+I don’t expect many boaters are on our waterways now, but some are out there.
+And the waters will still be cold once April comes around.
 This column is about that.

-When I wrote about hypothermia in the past, I suggested that you conduct a little experiment with the kids (or yourself!) to demonstrate the power of water to draw heat out of you – 25 times faster than air of the same temperature.
-To prove it, get a glass of water to room temperature and drop an ice cube in it.
-At the same time, lay an ice cube on a napkin next to the glass of water.
-When the ice cube in the glass has melted away, there will still only be a small amount of dampness around the ice cube sitting on the napkin…But, research conducted by cold-water specialists in Canada (where the water is cold all the time, when it isn’t frozen), exertion – such as thrashing or swimming – can increase that heat-stealing mechanism up to 10x – that’s 250x now!
-So, if someone falls in, it is critical to get him out ASAP.
+I’ve written about the new law in New York that requires PFDs on all boaters in boats under 21 feet between November 1 and May 1 of the following year, and about hypothermia.
+When I wrote about hypothermia, I suggested an experiment to demonstrate the power of water to draw heat out of you – 25x faster than air of the same temperature.
+Get a glass of water to room temperature and drop an ice cube in it.
+At the same time, lay an ice cube on a napkin next to the glass.
+When the ice cube in the glass has melted away, there will still only be a small amount of dampness around the ice cube on the napkin.
+Furthermore, research by cold-water specialists in Canada (where the water’s cold all the time) has shown that exertion – such as thrashing or swimming – can increase that heat-stealing mechanism up to 10x – that’s 250x now!
+So, if someone falls in it’s critical to get him out ASAP.

 When Rescue Becomes Recovery

-By USCG standards, a rescue becomes a recovery when the victim has died from the circumstances.
+By USCG standards, a rescue becomes a recovery when the victim has died.
 So, if someone just falls in, it’s still a rescue, right?
 Hopefully, but there are circumstances when death can come almost unbelievably quickly.
 Sudden immersion in cold water can be a killer long before hypothermia gets to you:

-1. A splash of cold water in your face can cause you to involuntarily inhale water, which is a killer.
-Not swallowing it down your throat into your stomach, but inhaling it into your lungs.
+- A splash of cold water in your face can cause you to involuntarily inhale water, which is a killer.
+Not swallowing it into your stomach, but inhaling it into your lungs.
 This is the “gasp reflex.”

-2. For some people, the reaction doesn’t get that far into their bodies.
-They hit the cold water and as soon as it touches the back of their throat, it closes up.
-The spasm stops the water from getting into the body, which is the biological intent, but it also stops air from getting to the lungs.
+- In some people, the reaction doesn’t get that far into their bodies.
+They hit the cold water and, as soon as it touches the back of their throat, it closes up.
+The spasm stops water from getting into the body, which is the biological intent, but it also stops air from getting to the lungs.
 The person bobs back to the surface (their lungs are full of air) and they suffocate in the open water, unable to breathe due to a blocked air passageway.
-This is what is now called “dry drowning.”
+This is called “dry drowning.”
 There is no water in the lungs.
 Nor is there any oxygen.
-A BoatUS report stated that 15-20% of all drowning are “dry drownings.”
+I’ve seen a BoatUS report that stated that 15-20% of all drowning are “dry drownings.”

-3. When the difference between your body temperature and the water temperature is greater than 30 degrees, the chance of a heart attack from sudden immersion goes up dramatically.
+- When the difference between your body temperature and the water temperature is greater than 30 degrees, the chance of a heart attack from the sudden immersion goes up dramatically.

-OK, We Have Them In the Boat.
-Now What? – Re-Warm!
+We Have Him In the Boat – Now, Re-Warm!

-If you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at FSO-PS@emcg.us and we will help you “get in this thing.”
+If you’re interested in being part of the USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at d1south.org/StaffPages/DSO-HR.php and we will help you “get in this thing.”